rh-datascience-and-edge-practice/mlops-demo-message-generator-quarkus/README.md

-# mlops-demo-message-generator Project
+# mlops-demo-message-generator-quarkus Project

+The purpose of this message generator pod is to periodically publish messages containing a single row of data to various kafka topic(s).

+Features of this project:
+* It's configurable via env vars in order to modify:
+    * Kakfa bootstrap url
+    * Kafka topics
+    * Frequency of message generation in seconds
+* Generate a message to an "inference topic" containing only x data in json format
+* Generate a message to "real results topic" containing both x and y data in json format
+* Be built and published as image to https://quay.io/organization/rhiap
+* Be deployed to the dev, test, and prod namespaces via a helm chart

+Acceptance Criteria:
+* Image is built and published to quay organization
+* Automation in place to build and push image to repo (github actions?) or documentation provided to build and push the image to quay
+* Helm charts present to deploy components in mlops-demo-application-gitops repo
+* Application deploys via argo cd to dev, test, and prod namespaces

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

 ## Running the application in dev mode